ParaView Tutorial

 If you want to use a SMASH background picture for your animation, you can download a small selection here.

-1. Load state file
+1. Load State File

 Open ParaView.
 Click the File option in the top left corner of the Menu Bar, go to Load State, and choose the desired state file (*.pvsm).

 ParaView will prompt you with a Load State Options window.
 To load your preferred underlying VTK data, the option has to be set to Choose File Names.
-For every data input (e.g., data set, background picture, etc.) saved in the loaded state file, there will be an option to change the file's location.
+For every data input (e.g., data set, background picture, etc.) saved in the loaded state file, there will be an option to change the input's location.
 Adjust these destinations by clicking on .
 ParaView must be able to find all of these files or will prompt you with error messages after clicking .

 If the ParaView version you're using and the one used to create the state file differ, you might encounter error messages (due to some used but deprecated ParaView features).

-2. Adapt state file
+2. Adapt State File

 After successfully importing your data set with the chosen state file, check which filters and sources must be adapted to fit your data (e.g., if an annotate time filter was used, you probably have to adjust it to your data set).